otr4j/otrv4/otrv4.md

     excessive recipient computation.
 ```

+`FIXME revealing all stored MK_MACs in the next ratchet, means that MK_MACs from
+received messages are revealed with next sender keys rotation, meaning that the
+other party may still be actively using the original ratchet for sending messages
+as long as our first sent message (that reveals the existing MACs) has not yet
+been received.
+(After receiving, the other party will rotate away using our
+public keys.)`

 Depending on the event, the state variables are incremented and some key
 variable values are replaced: